Carel Sandon

-Carel Sandon (born 29 March 1983, in Lubumbashi, Zaire) is an Italian professional lightweight boxer.
+Carel Sandon (born 29 March 1983) is an Italian professional lightweight boxer.
 He is the nephew of the WBA middleweight champion Sumbu Kalambay.

 Sandon, known as "Er Puma", has been a professional boxer since 2007.
 He has fought and won 14 matches in 4 years.

 After an attempted suicide in 2011, he spent a long period of time in rehab.
 On February 22, 2013 he returned to competition at the Palasport of Montalto di Castro near Rome, where he fought and defeated Zoltan Horvarth.